tigattack/nut-docker/README.md

   [ ... ]
 ```

-Alternatively, you can also use udev rules (see example config [example_confs/etc/udev/rules.d/62-nut-usbups.rules](https://github.com/tigattack/nut-docker/blob/main/example_confs/etc/udev/rules.d/62-nut-usbups.rules)), but the cgroup rule method is preferred.
+If you see "access denied" or "insufficient permissions" errors and your container's cgroup rules are correct, you may need to configure udev rules on your host (see example: [example_confs/etc/udev/rules.d/62-nut-usbups.rules](example_confs/etc/udev/rules.d/62-nut-usbups.rules)).